 That's it!
 You can now configure anything you want on the device.

 How to configure your EDUP router

 Once you have logged in to the EDUP admin interface you should be able to change any settings that are

 Be careful when you configure your router so that you don't break the network.

-What if my EDUP router or network stops working after the configuration change
+What if my EDUP router or network stops working after a configuration change

 In case you by mistake make some change that breaks your EDUP home network, you can always go back to zero by following the generic 30 30 30 hard reset trick.